Subhasis495/Saral-Sahayak/README.md

-#This is just a pitch deck not the acctual project
+# This is just a Pitch deck not the acctual project